eigr/spawn-java-std-sdk/README.md

 In addition to these types, Spawn also allows the developer to choose Stateful actors, who need to maintain the state, or Stateless, those who do not need to maintain the state.
-For this the developer just needs to make use of the correct annotation.
+For this the developer just needs to make extend of the correct base class.
 For example, I could declare a Serverless Actor using the following code:

 ```java
 package io.eigr.spawn.java.demo.actors;